-Much of the bycatch issue for purse seine vessels harvesting tropical tunas arises through the increased use of Fish Aggregating Devices (FADs), initially as an alternative to setting on dolphins in the Eastern Pacific Ocean and later on, in all oceans, as an enhancement of fishing efficiency and even serving as an informal allocation instrument among purse seine vessels12.
+Much of the bycatch issue for purse seine vessels harvesting tropical tunas arises through the increased use of Fish Aggregating Devices (FADs), initially as an alternative to setting on dolphins in the Eastern Pacific Ocean and later on, in all oceans, as an enhancement of fishing efficiency and even serving as an informal allocation instrument among purse seine vessels.
 During the past two decades, more than half of the total tropical tuna catch from purse seine vessels came from tunas associated with artificial or natural floating "objects" (some of which are alive, like dolphins) (Miyake et al. 2010), highlighting the efficiency of this fishing method.
-The majority of the remaining tuna catch comes from sets on free-swimming schools (Dagorn et al. 2012) and from sets on dolphins Focusing on the current topical issue of great concern, sets on free schools and drifting FADS.
-These two fishing modes generate varying amounts of bycatch.
+The majority of the remaining tuna catch comes from sets on free-swimming schools (Dagorn et al. 2012) and from sets on dolphins Focusing on the current topical issue of great concern, sets on free schools and drifting FADS, These two fishing modes generate varying amounts of bycatch.
 Fishing on FADs generates approximately five times more total bycatch (in mass) than fishing on free-swimming schools.
 Levels of non-tuna bycatch are comparable to or less than in other commercial tuna fisheries and are primarily comprised of species that are not considered threatened (Dagorn et al. in press).
-For purse seiners, by-catch species are usually divided into six categories: tunas other than target species, miscellaneous bony fishes13, billfishes (Istiophoridae, Xiphiidae),14 sharks (Carcharhinidae),15 rays (Dasvatidae, Mylionatidae) and sea turtles (Cheloniidae) (Dagorn et al. in press).
+For purse seiners, by-catch species are usually divided into six categories: tunas other than target species, miscellaneous bony fishes (Istiophoridae, maculatus, Balistidae), rainbow runner (Elagatis bipinnulata, Carangidae), dolphinfish, wahoo (Acanthocybium solandri, Scombridae) (Dagorn et al. in press).